samsam324/candela-information/README.md

 ### Strategy generation

-The assistant translates your idea into a strategy specification.
-You don't need to write code—just review and refine the strategy through conversation.
+The assistant translates your idea into a structured strategy specification.
+You do not need to write code.
+Instead, you can review and refine the strategy through conversation.
 It handles everything from universe selection to signal construction.

 > *"Make me a strategy to invest in mid cap Canadian biotech stocks with second time founders."*